 If you’re hiking up Fansipan, you can spend another night in Sapa before taking a bus back to Hanoi the day after.
 Otherwise, completing the hike, you can take a night bus back to Hanoi and spend an extra day there if you wish.

 Accommodation in Sapa: Sapa Eco Garden Homestay, ~S$8/bed in a 10-bed mixed-gender room.

 Central Vietnam gets (sadly) overlooked by first-time travellers who usually head to Hanoi and Ho Chi Minh City.
 But this quirky region with even quirkier attractions shouldn’t be missed.

 Hue is filled with historical landmarks, Hoi An is an ancient UNESCO World Heritage site, and Da Nang has the whimsical Ba Na Hills.
-Oh, this is also where the majestic golden bridge (lifted by two hands) is, which went viral when first unveiled in 2018!
+Oh, this is also where the majestic Golden Bridge (lifted by two hands) is, which went viral when first unveiled in 2018!

 Day 10 – 11: Hue

-Venture Around Vietnam’s Ancient Capital City
+Venture Around the Ancient Capital City of Vietnam

 Perfume River: One of Hue’s most iconic landmarks, the Perfume River derives its name from orchid flowers that fall into the river in Autumn.
 Though the waters may not be pleasant as the name suggests, you can take a traditional dragon boat ride and enjoy the scenery.